Sundays after Pentecost

 385: Let Us Plead for Faith Alone

 Where is God?
 It is a simple question, but the answer is not always so simple.
 When children ask, we tell them that God is everywhere.
 That answer may be difficult to put with this week's lectionary scriptures, though.
 Joseph might not have agreed that God is everywhere when he was sitting at the bottom of a dry cistern.
 Elijah might not have agreed when he looked for God in winds and earthquakes and fire.
 The disciples in the boat on the sea might not have agreed when they were being tossed about by wind and waves.
 Where was God?
-They all had to wait to find out, but Joseph found that God was with him in captivity, in prison, and in leadership.
+They all had to wait to find out.
+But Joseph found that God was with him in his enslavement, in the prison, and finally as a leader in Egypt.
 Elijah found that God was with him in a whisper--the still, small voice of God.
 The disciples found that God was with them in the storm, and would even walk on water to show it!

 So where is God?
 Maybe the answer that we give to our children needs just two more words: God is everywhere--with us!
 What a joyful thing.
 God was not in the plan to harm Joseph, but He was with Joseph in spite of that plan.
 God was not in the wind, earthquake, or fire that could have killed Elijah, but He was with Elijah in spite of those events.
 God was not in the storm that frightened the disciples, but He was with the disciples in spite of the storm.
 We may not see God with our eyes, but God is everywhere with us today, too.